Kingpin's Guide to Living and Working in Munich

 Wining & Dining

 If history does not whet your appetite, one of Munich’s extensive selection of restaurants surely will.
 The city offers several hotspots to experience not only the best of Bavaria’s culinary treats but cuisine from around the world.
 It boasts a range of down to earth, typically Bavarian eateries, as well as fine dining international restaurants.
-Bavarian food and beer goes hand in hand, therefore, many of these restaurants also have beer gardens, giving you the best of both worlds.
-Beer gardens have grown popular across Europe; however, it is in Munich where this custom is engrained into the culture with the streets awash with tables and chairs in the summer months.
+Bavarian food and beer go hand in hand, therefore, many of these restaurants also have beer gardens, giving you the best of both worlds.
+Beer gardens have grown popular across Europe; however, it is in Munich where this custom is engrained in the culture with the streets awash with tables and chairs in the summer months.
 Not to worry if you’re not a beer lover as there are other drinks available from Bavarian wines to soft drinks.
 There are also a plethora of indoor bars and nightlife destinations for when the weather is not so good.

-From shopping malls, to department stores, to market stalls then Munich can satisfy the needs of any shopaholic.
-The Munich Christmas Market is certainly a hotspot during the festive season, with a visit undoubtedly going to get the whole family in the Christmas Spirit.
+From shopping malls to department stores, to market stalls then Munich can satisfy the needs of any shopaholic.
+The Munich Christmas Market is certainly a hotspot during the festive season, with a visit undoubtedly going to get the whole family into the Christmas Spirit.
 One of the popular places is the daily food market, Viktualienmarkt, which is a wonderful place to sample the best of Bavarian produce.
 In contrast to bustling markets, Munich also has streets for more luxury and high-end outlets.

 It must be conceded that Munich is not the easiest or most affordable place to find accommodation.
 If it is a central location you are looking for then your search may be restricted to apartments, with larger family homes situated in suburbs outside the city.
 Some of the most popular suburbs are Neuhausen and Maxvorstadt.
 Expats have the options of using agents, searching online property boards or local newspapers to find a property.
 It is advised to start your search early due to demand.
 Also, if you find a suitable place, it is important to express your interest or accept an appropriate offer quickly to avoid disappointment.